crae6/AprilTagEstimation/README.md

 For Adaptive Shadow Boost method download pupil_adaptive.py.
 Simply run this code on the pi_cam dataset and should see the results.

+In order to run model on low light data only download and run pupil_adaptive_lowlightonly.py.